go-ozzo/ozzo-validation/README.md

 ```

 Sometimes, you may want to skip the invocation of a type's `Validate` method.
 To do so, simply associate
-a `validation.Skip` rule with the value being validated.
+a `ozzo.Skip` rule with the value being validated.

 ### Maps/Slices/Arrays of Validatables

-When validating an iterable (map, slice, or array), whose element type implements the `validation.Validatable` interface,
+When validating an iterable (map, slice, or array), whose element type implements the `ozzo.Validatable` interface,
-the `validation.Validate` method will call the `Validate` method of every non-nil element.
+the `ozzo.Validate` method will call the `Validate` method of every non-nil element.
-The validation errors of the elements will be returned as `validation.Errors` which maps the keys of the
+The validation errors of the elements will be returned as `ozzo.Errors` which maps the keys of the
 invalid elements to their corresponding validation errors.
 For example,

 ```go